ilkkamtk/WSK/Week3/05-database.md

    FLUSH PRIVILEGES;
    ```

-   1. Use the same `cats.sql` script file to create the tables.
+   1. Use the same [cats-db.sql](../database/cats-db.sql) script file to create the tables.
 1. Install [dotenv](https://github.com/motdotla/dotenv#readme) to load environment variables from a `.env` file into `process.env`.
     - `.env` file is used to store sensitive data like database credentials and should not be committed to version control (remember to add to `.gitignore`).
     - Add `.env` file to the project root folder and add the following content to it: